The Trusted Traveller

 If you are a frequent flier then being a member of a frequent flyer program is a must.
 Each program is a little different but basically how they work is for every mile you fly you earn a certain amount of points which once accumulated can be used instead of cash to book future flights.

 Sign up bonuses with major credit cards could also start you off with a stack of points.
-I recently got a card where I got a bonus 90,000 points just for signing up and using my card for three months.
+In the past I signed up for a card where I got a bonus 90,000 points just for signing up and using my card for three months.

 I use my card for everything I can, even rent, and find that my points are growing rapidly.